ChrstphrHll/npc_gen/students/Es'beth Yesheln.md

 ---
 # Es'beth Yesheln
 ### Description
-- Elf Monk from Aldercrown Empire
+- Elf Monk from Beleriand
 - 1st year Exploration student in Treskal
 - shoulder length frizzy red hair that's well kept, Pale Blue eyes, and Light skin
 - Is Stylish and Neurotic, and has Simplicity as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes